mefellows/katacoda-scenarios/pactflow-getting-started-js/step1.md

 ![Scenario](./assets/scenario.png)

 We will implement this system using an approach referred to as _consumer-driven contracts_, where we will first author the consumer code base before implementing the provider.
-You can think of this as form off TDD for APIs.
+You can think of this as form of TDD for APIs.

 ### Definitions